 dispensation: A legal process by which a court may declare that the consent of a parent is not required for an adoption order to be granted.
 Grounds for dispensation applications are set under individual state and territory legislation.

-disruption: A term used to describe an adoption process that ends after the child is placed in an adoptive home and before the adoption is legally finalised.
-This results in the child’s return to (or entry into) foster care or placement with new adoptive parents.
+disruption: An adoption process that ends after the child is placed in an adoptive home and before the adoption is legally finalised.
+This results in the child’s return to (or entry into) foster care or placement with new adoptive parent(s).

-dissolution: A term used to describe an adoption process in which the legal relationship between the adoptive parents and adoptive child is severed, either voluntarily or involuntarily, after the adoption is legally finalised.
-This results in the child’s return to (or entry into) foster care or placement with new adoptive parents.
+dissolution: An adoption process in which the legal relationship between the adoptive parent(s) and adoptive child is severed, either voluntarily or involuntarily, after the adoption is legally finalised.
+This results in the child’s return to (or entry into) foster care or placement with new adoptive parent(s).

-expatriate adoption: A specific type of adoption that occurs when an Australian citizen or permanent resident living abroad for 12 months or more adopts a child through an overseas agency or government authority.
+expatriate adoption: An adoption that occurs when an Australian citizen or permanent resident living abroad adopts a child through a national or domestic adoption system of another country.
 Australian adoption authorities are not responsible for expatriate adoptions, and do not assess or approve applicants for such adoptions.

 finalised adoption: An adoption order that was completed during the reporting period.
-This includes orders that were made in Australia, and, in the case of some intercountry adoptions where the full adoption order was made in the country of origin.
-The way in which an adoption is finalised depends on the process used in the country of origin and the procedures of the state or territory department responsible for adoption in Australia.
+This includes orders that were made in Australia, and, in the case of some intercountry adoptions, where the full adoption order was made in the country of origin.
+The way an adoption is finalised depends on the process used in the country of origin and the procedures of the state or territory department responsible for adoption in Australia.

-full adoption order in child’s country of origin: An adoption in the child’s country of origin made by an order that creates, between the child and the adoptive parent(s), the relationships of parent and child, and that severs the relationship between the child and the parents.
+full adoption order in child’s country of origin: An adoption in the child’s country of origin made by an order that creates, between the child and the adoptive parent(s), the relationships of parent and child, and that severs the relationship between the child and the birth parents.

 government arranging body: A state or territory department (see Links and other information) or another government authority authorised under adoption legislation to decide on the placement of an adoptive child.